Forests, Water

 Agroforestry and Reforestation in Kisumu, Kenya

-Lake Victoria’s health is under pressure from floods, erosion, and pollution.
+Lake Victoria’s health is under pressure from floods, droughts, siltation, invasive species, and poor sanitation.
 A new valuation shows that climate-smart agroforestry and related NBI measures in Kisumu can restore ecosystems, build resilience, and deliver strong economic returns.

 kisumu-nbi